adamhsparks/AWD_ShB_Interaction/Probability_distribution_checks.md

 Probability Distribution Checks
 ================

 Here we check the probability distribution that best fits these data.
 I'm following a method from <http://ase.tufts.edu/gsc/gradresources/guidetomixedmodelsinr/mixed%20model%20guide.html>.
 As you see in that guide, there are several distributions that can be checked.
-However, in these data only normal and exponential
+However, in these data only normal and exponential are necessary.

 2016
 ----